srinivasanshruti/offbeat/PROPOSAL.md

 ## Roadmap

-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
-Think about what you can reasonably complete before the due date.
-The more detail you provide, the easier it will be to build.
-### Iteration 1: 4 days
+### Iteration 1:

 #### Front-end
-- Create landing page mobile layout - logo, space for topic pills, a news card
+- Create landing page mobile layout - logo, space for source pills, a news card
-- Read from database and populate topics and card
+- Read from database and populate sources and card
+- Save preferences to local storage
 #### Back-end
 - Create database tables
 - Write the RSS reader that will populate the tables

-### Iteration 2: 2 days
+### Iteration 2:

 #### Front-end
 - Animate card flip that reveals article description or summary
 - Infinite scroll
-- Save preferences to local storage

 #### Back-end
 - Set up the RSS reader process to run on schedule

 ## Nice-to-haves
-- Workers run on a schedule
 - World mood meter plugin
 - Sentiment analysis - filter for bad/good news
 - Add additional news sources that may need web scraping